 Home bias exposes the investor to the risk of a single country and denies growth opportunities in other parts of the world.

 As an example, after years of outperforming global markets Canadian equities gained in value by less than 4 per cent in 2012.
-During the year U.S. equities in the S&P 500 and international equities in the MSCI EAFE grew by over 13 per cent, according to Bloomberg.
+During the year U.S. equities in the S&P 500 and international equities in the MSCI EAFE grew by over 13 per cent.
 The bulk of that growth comes from emerging markets in Asia and South America.

 Home bias is good to a point because it reduces the risk of currency fluctuations eating into your savings and it is good to invest in companies that you know and understand.